MC7080 - Digital Marketing and Social media (2022/23)

 • eCRMand social CRM

-• Apply key principles digital & social media marketing planning & digital metrics
+• Managing digital marketing- Setting control system and monitoring site performance systems.
+Apply key principles digital & social media marketing planning & digital metrics, KPIs and contingency plans.

 • Legislation, regulation and codes of practice related to digital marketing and ethical consideration in digital& social media marketing.

-1. Demonstrate a critical understanding of the technical and commercial factors which have driven the widespread adoption of digital & social marketing and demonstrate a scholarly approach to digital marketing, writing and problem solving
+2. Demonstrate a critical understanding of the technical and commercial factors which have driven the widespread adoption of digital & social marketing and demonstrate a scholarly approach in assessing digital marketing and social media platforms.

-2. Demonstrate a systematic understanding of role of digital andsocialmedia marketing as a component of marketing and wider organisational capability
+3. Demonstrate a systematic understanding of role of digital and social media marketing as a component of marketing and wider organisational capability.

-3. Demonstrate conceptual understanding to distinguish between the varied elements and technology platforms in digital and social media marketing and apply this knowledge in an original way in order to design coherent and integrated digital campaigns
+4. Demonstrate conceptual understanding to distinguish between the varied elements and technology platforms in digital and social media marketing and apply this knowledge in an original way in order to design coherent and integrated digital campaigns.

 The assessment strategy is designed to complement the learning teaching strategy and encourage a synthesis between theories and models from the module, case study material and students’ personal exploration of digital marketing tools.
 Both components call for students to make links between theories relating to digital marketing, the way it is applied in marketing and their own experience of social media and digital marketing tools.